-Spoleto (you may wish to see a page on the town first) a Roman colony and subsequently a Lombard Duchy, is built on a hill at the top of which (the Acropolis) Theodoric the Great (454-526) erected a Castle.
+Spoleto (you may wish to see a page on the town first) a Roman colony and subsequently a Lombard Duchy, is built on a hill at the top of which (the Acropolis) Theodoric the Great erected a castle.
 This was strengthened with towers by Cardinal Albornoz in his reconquest of the Papal State in the XIVth century.
 In 1860 Major O'Reilly with 300 Irish Guards gallantly fought the Piedmontese.
 The Castle was used as a prison until very recent years.
 A careful restoration is bringing back the original structure and many paintings.
 Visits are restricted for safety reasons, but the lucky ones get rewarded by a number of coats of arms!

 Well in the courtyard

 The inner court has been brought back to its original state and the XVth century well attracts immediately the visitor's attention.
-The coat of arms is of Nicholas V. The courtyard was restored by Pius V.
+The coat of arms is of Pope Nicholas V. The courtyard was restored by Pope Pius V.